 Firearms Antlerless Portion Permits Map

 Counties in white - These counties are closed to firearms hunting during the antlerless portion: Barry, Barton, Bollinger, Butler, Cape Girardeau, Carter, Christian, Crawford, Dade, Dent, Douglas, Dunklin, Howell, Iron, Jasper, Lawrence, Madison, Maries, McDonald, Mississippi, New Madrid, Newton, Oregon, Ozark, Pemiscot, Perry, Phelps, Polk, Pulaski, Reynolds, Ripley, St. Francois, Ste.
 Genevieve, Scott, Shannon, Stoddard, Stone, Taney, Texas, Webster, and Wright.

 Parts of these counties are also closed to firearms hunting during the antlerless portion: Franklin and Jefferson.

-You can fill two firearms antlerless deer permits during firearms deer season (all portions combined) in these counties (marked in orange on the map): Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Greene, Jackson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, and Sullivan.
+Counties in orange - You can fill two firearms antlerless deer permits during firearms deer season (all portions combined) in these counties: Adair, Boone, Callaway, Chariton, Clay, Cole, Cooper, Greene, Jackson, Knox, Linn, Macon, Miller, Moniteau, Morgan, Osage, Putnam, Randolph, Schuyler, Scotland, Shelby, St. Charles, St. Louis County, and Sullivan.

-You can fill two firearms antlerless deer permits in parts of these counties (marked in orange on the map): Cass, Franklin, Jefferson and Platte.
+You can fill two firearms antlerless deer permits in parts of these counties: Cass, Franklin, Jefferson and Platte.

-You can fill one firearms antlerless deer permit during firearms deer season (all portions combined) in all other counties or portions of counties.
+Counties in blue - You can fill one firearms antlerless deer permit during firearms deer season (all portions combined) in all other counties or portions of counties.